SolarLabyrinth/solarlabyrinth.dev/src/content/articles/you-need-a-build-system.md

 1. Hit save, navigate to the project's page, and we should be done.

 That's a lot of steps.
-Lets automate each and every one with a GitHub Actions.
+Lets automate each and every one with GitHub Actions.

 ## GitHub Workflow Basics

 To get GitHub to do things for us, we need to create what's called a "workflow" file.
 These are `.yml` files located in a `.github/workflows` directory in our project.
 We'll create one for this guide and call it `build.yml`.
 It could be named anything, but this seems descriptive to me.

-Copy and paste this into that `build.yml` file:
+Copy and paste this into that `build.yml` file.
+Make sure the indentation matches exactly:

 ```yml
 # .github/workflows/build.yml